wolf-of-nostrand/ml_stock_prediction/README.md

 <ul>
   <li> Slow API and not enough historial interval data
   <li> Dependent on API
-  <li> Seconds to minutes lag delays compared to other fast minisecond algo traders
+  <li> Seconds to minutes lag delays results compared to other fast minisecond algo traders
 </ul>

 ### Pros